garystafford/glue-ml-transforms/README.md

 Running the Glue Crawler, included in the CloudFormation Stack, is not required for tutorial.

+Note Glue 2.0 does not support `FindMatches` machine learning transforms.
+You must use Glue 1.0 for Glue Job.

 ## Create CloudFormation Stack

 In reference to step #1, above.